AR Guide to Accessible Travel in Europe

 Travel advice for those who are less-abled

-We've compiled a guide to accessible travel within Europe, giving each country a rating out of five.
-We look at accessibility of public buildings and services, transport, street movement, attractions and rural travel, as well as government attitudes towards improvement and legal provisions that protect vulnerable people.
+We’ve compiled a guide to accessible travel within Europe, giving each country a rating out of five.
+We’ve updated our criteria for this new edition, though we still consider the accessibility of public buildings and services, transport, street movement, attractions, rural travel, government action and legal provisions.

 We’ve put together a five-point criteria to score each country based on its ability to adapt and improve in five key areas.

 Read our guide